Dealing With Cancer

 Article Translations: (Spanish)

-If you've been diagnosed with cancer, you should know that although it's unusual for people to have cancer during their teenage years, you're certainly not alone.
-The good news is that most teens who get cancer survive and return to their everyday lives.
+If you've been diagnosed with cancer, or know someone who has, you're not alone.
+Most teens who get cancer survive and return to their everyday lives.

-The word cancer actually refers to many diseases, not one.
-What these diseases have in common is that the body's cells (tiny units that make up all living things) behave abnormally.
-In someone who has cancer, cells grow and divide uncontrollably and eventually form tumors.
+The word cancer refers to many diseases, not one.
+What these diseases have in common is that the body's cells behave abnormally.
+In someone who has cancer, cells grow and divide uncontrollably and can eventually form tumors.

-Another way to make sense of cancer is to read.
-You can find tons of information and resources in public libraries, bookstores, and on the Internet.
-Remember, though, that you may come across information (especially on the Internet) that is incorrect or outdated.
+Another way to make sense of cancer is to read about it.
 If you find information in your research that is different from what your doctor is telling you, be sure to ask your doctor about it.

 Exercise can also help a person stay healthy during recovery.
-If you're being treated for cancer, a doctor can let you know whether you should exercise, how much, and whether physical therapy might help.
+If you're being treated for cancer, your cancer care team can let you know whether you should exercise, how much, and whether physical therapy might help.

-Once you are able to exercise, find out which types will help to increase your strength and stamina.
-Even gentle walking can go a long way to helping people with cancer feel better about themselves.
+When you can exercise, find out which types will help to increase your strength and stamina.
+Even gentle walking can go a long way to helping people with cancer feel better overall.

 It's natural for people who have learned they have cancer to feel many emotions.
 Anger, fear, sadness, and anxiety are common reactions to having a serious illness.

 Feelings and worries can seem overwhelming if they get bottled up inside.
-It's important to get help in sorting out your emotions.
-Some of the professionals you can talk to are social workers, clergy, and psychologists and psychiatrists.
+If these feelings continue, it's important to get help sorting out your emotions.
+Some of the professionals you can talk to are social workers, clergy, psychologists, and psychiatrists.
 You can also share your feelings with trusted adults, such as relatives or members of a cancer support group.

 It can really help to get to know other teens who have cancer.
-You can exchange information and ideas and learn how others your own age have managed to cope.
-There are also many medical organizations devoted to cancer support, and some have websites as well as toll-free telephone numbers to make it easy to contact them.
+You can exchange information and ideas and learn how others your age have coped.

-Above all, remember that although you may have cancer, you're a person first and a patient second.
-Cancer is not your identity; it is simply an illness you are trying to overcome.
+Above all, remember that although you may have cancer, it's not your identity.
+It's an illness you are trying to overcome.

 If a friend or relative has cancer, the most important thing you can do is to be yourself!
-Many people who have cancer say that the people they love suddenly treat them differently or stay away completely.
+Many people who have cancer say that the people they love begin to treat them differently or stay away completely.

-It's natural to feel frightened, anxious, or even angry when someone you know has cancer, but don't let that keep you from being there for your friend or loved one.
+It's natural to feel frightened, anxious, or even angry when someone you know has cancer.
+But don't let that keep you from being there for your friend or loved one.
 You may need help dealing with your strong emotions, and you can find it in many places.
 Hospitals often have counseling groups for families and friends of people with cancer, or you can talk to a trusted adult for support and reassurance.
-You can also visit websites related to cancer.

 A friend or family member with cancer might be on an emotional roller coaster.
 Being in the hospital or having to stay home a lot to rest can be isolating and make someone feel lonely.
 Most people with cancer like having their friends and family around, even if the visits are short and there isn't much to say.
 If you're not sure whether to visit, ask.